Eurovision Song Contest 2001: 12 points

+The below table summarises how the maximum 12 points were awarded from one country to another.
+The winning country is shown in bold.
+Estonia received the maximum score of 12 points from nine of the voting countries, with Denmark receiving six sets of 12 points each, France receiving three sets, Greece receiving two, and Malta, Portugal and Spain each receiving one maximum score.

 Broadcasts

 Each participating broadcaster was required to relay live and in full the contest via television.
 Non-participating EBU member broadcasters were also able to relay the contest as "passive participants"; any passive countries wishing to participate in the following year's event were also required to provide a live broadcast of the contest or a deferred broadcast within 24 hours.
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators, are shown in the tables below.

-Viewing figures
+In addition to the broadcasts by EBU members, the contest was also available on the internet for the second time.
+Sponsored by Yahoo!, a webcast of the contest was available around the world.

 Incidents

-Controversy was again rife in the contest: the United Kingdom TV commentator Terry Wogan repeatedly made critical comments about the hosts, and dubbed them "Doctor Death and the Tooth Fairy/The Little Mermaid" after providing their entire commentary in rhyming couplets.
+Controversy was again rife in the contest: the BBC television commentator Terry Wogan repeatedly made critical comments about the hosts, and dubbed them "Doctor Death and the Tooth Fairy/The Little Mermaid" after providing their entire commentary in rhyming couplets.
 The Danes were so offended that the BBC was obliged to issue an apology on Wogan's comments.